drewm27/speakerrankings/powered-floorstanding-large-pages/KEF+LS60.md

 layout: page
 title: KEF LS60 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The KEF LS60 ranks #1 out of 1 total Large Size Powered Floorstanding Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The KEF LS60 ranks #1 out of 1 total [Large Size Powered Floorstanding Speakers](/powered-floorstanding-large/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.